GoogleCloudPlatform/community/tutorials/exporting-stackdriver-elasticcloud/index.md

 The filter specified above will produce events associated with changes to IAM, which is a typical area to be monitored closely.
 Stackdriver supports monitoring activities for vpn_gateway and other resource types.
 See the [documentation](https://cloud.google.com/logging/docs/view/overview) for more filter ideas.

 The service account used by Stackdriver needs permissions to publish events to the Cloud Pub/Sub topic.
-The _gcloud_ CLI doesn't currently support permissions management for Cloud Pub/Sub, but they can be managed in the webUI.
-Use the console to confirm that the service account has access to the topic as shown below.
+The _gcloud_ CLI doesn't currently support permissions management for Cloud Pub/Sub, but they can be managed via the [Cloud Pub/Sub page](https://console.cloud.google.com/cloudpubsub/topicList) in Cloud Console.
+Confirm that the service account has access to the topic as shown below.

 ![alt text](pubsub_topic_permissions.png "Verify Cloud Pub/Sub Topic Permissions")